Meandering rivers

 From turbulent flow to landscape dynamics

-Setting up for physical experiments at the University of Minnesota in June 2019.
+Setting up for physical experiments at the Outdoor StreamLab, University of Minnesota.

-• Li, Y., and Limaye, A. B., in review, Timescale of the morphodynamic feedback between planform geometry and lateral migration of meandering rivers.
+Li and Limaye (2024), Timescale of the morphodynamic feedback between planform geometry and lateral migration of meandering rivers, Journal of Geophysical Research: Earth Surface.

 Next >>